top of page

 Carne y papas guisadas with rice and broccoli

-Potato is my favorite starchy vegetable, I mean it's so versatile that who doesn't love it?
-One of my preferred ways of eating it is in a stew.
-Growing up my mom made Carne y papas guisadas en salsa de tomate (Beef and potato stew in tomato sauce), it was my absolute favorite to take a bite that included the potato and sauce over a white rice.
+Potato is my favorite starchy vegetable—I mean, it's so versatile, who doesn't love it?
+One of my favorite ways to enjoy it is in a stew.
+Growing up, my mom made Carne y papas guisadas en salsa de tomate (beef and potato stew in tomato sauce), and it was my absolute favorite.
+I loved taking a bite that combined the tender potato, flavorful sauce, and white rice.

 What is carne y papas guisandas en salsa de tomate?

-This dish essentially can be done with chicken or beef, my mom made both growing up.
-Feel free to choose your desired protein.
-In this case the beef is cut into 1-2 inch pieces and seasoned before searing.
-Then the beef chunks are cooked in the sauce until tender with the potato or any other vegetable added in the last 10 mins.
+This dish can easily be made with either chicken or beef—my mom made both while I was growing up.
+Feel free to choose your preferred protein.
+In this version, the beef is cut into 1–2 inch pieces, seasoned, and then seared.
+The chunks are simmered in the sauce until tender, with the potatoes or any additional vegetables added during the last 10 minutes of cooking.

-In El Salvador normally a meal is made up of rice, protein, beans and tortillas.
-It can be a bit heavy for someone who is not used to it so I personally like to skip out on the every day tortillas and beans, and opt for some green vegetables as my sides.
-You can eat it with any rice, the typical Salvadoran rice is made with vegetables such as carrots, peas, green beans, corn, cilantro and more.
-I prefer a simple white rice to allow the sauce from the beef stew to give it all the flavor, but it's truly up to you.
+In El Salvador, a typical meal usually includes rice, a protein, beans, and tortillas.
+It can feel a bit heavy for someone who isn’t used to it, so I personally like to skip the daily tortillas and beans and opt for green vegetables as my sides.
+You can serve this stew with any type of rice.
+Traditional Salvadoran rice often includes vegetables like carrots, peas, green beans, corn, cilantro, and more.
+I prefer simple white rice, letting the sauce from the beef stew do all the work when it comes to flavor—but it’s entirely up to you.

 How to make Carne y papas guisadas?